DjPale/IsometricEdit/README.md

 - Bring up tile path editor with right mouse button
 - Switch tile sheets with mouse wheel
 - Zoom by holding down `Ctrl` and use scroll wheel
 - Open and save tile sheets using `Ctrl-o` and `Ctrl-s`.
 Note that you can open either JSON-files which contains grouping and tile path information; or you can open texture atlases in XML format.
-When saving, a JSON-file + the image is saved to the same folder.
+Note that the texture file name is assumed to be the exact same as the base name with extension `.png`.
+If another tilesheet with the same image exists, it will be overwritten.

 ### Path basics
 - `Ctrl` + Left click to start a new path, add more nodes with left click.